Editorial Team

 Allison V Rowe, Ph.D.
 (University of Iowa)

-Dr. Allison V Rowe is a Clinical Professor of Art Education and the University of Iowa and affiliated faculty in the School of Art & Art History.
+Dr. Allison V Rowe is an Assistant Professor of Art Education and the University of Iowa and affiliated faculty in the School of Art & Art History.
 Dr. Rowe’s scholarly and creative practices explore social engagement, collaboration and political discourse.
 She holds a PhD in Art Education from the University of Illinois at Urbana-Champaign, an MFA in Social Practice from California College of the Arts and a BFA in Photography from Toronto Metropolitan University.

 Editorial Board